-a.
+- a.
 What is the tallest height of any proposed structure(s), not including antennas; what is the principal exterior building material(s) proposed?

-b.
+The poles are in-kind replacements, there will be no aesthetic impacts. - b.
 What views in the immediate vicinity would be altered or obstructed?

-b.
-Proposed measures to reduce or control aesthetic impacts, if any:
+None. - b.
+Proposed measures to reduce or control aesthetic impacts, if any: None.